XcalableMP/manual/en/tutorial-local.rst

 Put communication
 ^^^^^^^^^^^^^^^^^

-When the Coarray reference appears in the left hand side in a assignment statement, it causes put communication.
+When the Coarray reference appears in the left-hand side in an assignment statement, it causes put communication.

 * XMP/C program